-When companies start using objectives and key results (OKRs), they begin like most, using manual tracking methods such as Excel, Google Sheets, PowerPoint, and other manual processes.
+When companies start using objectives and key results (OKRs), they begin like most, using manual OKR reporting methods such as Excel, Google Sheets, PowerPoint, and other manual processes.
 By using these types of practices for their OKR program, goals are created, updated manually, and shared through email, Slack, Microsoft Teams, and other communication channels.

-The reason these manual methods become the starting point for most early OKR adopters is due to how quickly a team can pull together a list of goals, and begin tracking and documenting.
+The reason these manual reporting methods become the starting point for most early OKR adopters is due to how quickly a team can pull together a list of goals, and begin tracking and documenting.
 Unfortunately, as organizations start to dive into the true nature of the OKR methodology and understand that adoption of the framework goes beyond the basics of capturing goals, teams, managers, and senior leadership begin to struggle.
 They realize what started as “just fine” is not good enough to scale, drive adoption or engagement, takes too much time, and becomes a burdensome process to manage.
-In this blog, we discuss why manual OKR tracking just doesn't cut it when you start to scale your program.
+In this blog, we discuss why manual OKR tracking just doesn’t cut it when you start to scale your program.

 1. Goals are siloed and not integrated into the daily workflow where teams and individuals are performing their day-to-day work.